 Creating Custom Template Tabs

-To create a custom template tab, go to the Template page of the project where you want to add and use your custom template tab.
+To create a custom template tab, go to the Template page of the project where you want to add and use a custom template tab.

 Once you're on the page, select the template where you want to add your custom tab to via the template selection dropdown.